2007–08 Carolina Hurricanes season

 The 2007–08 Carolina Hurricanes season began October 3, 2007.
 It was the franchise's 36th season, 29th season in the National Hockey League (NHL) and 10th as the Hurricanes.
+The Hurricanes missed the playoffs for the second consecutive year.
+They are the first team to miss the playoffs twice in a row after winning the Stanley Cup since the 1922 Toronto St. Patricks.

 Key dates prior to the start of the season: